 At this point, we purchased our current clubhouse at 5513 Deer Park Rd, across the street from the wildlife preserve.
 Over the years, it has been expanded and adapted.
 This is a great asset, at which we have multiple events each year; it is also used as the start and end point for our rides and for housing our meetings.

 These days, we enjoy our racing strictly as spectators and are back to being exclusively a touring and social club.
 The Ramblers are an all-inclusive club, welcoming both men and women riders, as well as owners of all road bikes, big and small.
-Please stop by one Wednesday or to a ride and check out our How to Join page.
+Please stop by one Wednesday or to a ride and check out our Membership page.

 - Participate in civic and charitable activities